bryantAXS/Proxy/README.md

 - On the field settings field, select the Channel and Channel Field you want to setup a placeholder for, then click the + button.
 - After the new field table has been created, set the preferences for that field:

 		- Substitution Type: Lets you decide when to substitue data.
+(Substitute only when empty does not current work for tagpair substitution)
 		- Substitution Method: How to substitue data; Either randomly, based on the placeholders you provide, or using the Placeholder Index, where you provide the index number of the placeholder which you want to use.
 		- Placeholder(s):  The actual data you want to substitute.
 For single tags, you can delimit multiple options using || .
 For tagpairs with child tags (ie: Matrix tags), use the format N||{field_1::value_1,,field_2::value_2}{field_1::value_3,,field_2::value_4}, where N is the number of times you want the tagpair to loop.